luclepot/luclepot.github.io/_personalprojects/music.markdown

 ---
 layout: page
-title: solo music
+title: other music
 description: slowly growing collection of personal music projects & gear
 img: /assets/img/music/keys.jpg
 importance: 5
 ---

-I am lucky enough to have been lent a rhodes piano by a friend of mine from california, with the stipulation that I need to give it back sometime soon.
+I am lucky enough to have been lent a rhodes piano by a friend of mine, with the stipulation that I need to give it back someday.

 <!-- ![image](/assets/img/music/travel.jpg){: style="float: right; margin-left: 1em;" width="60%"} -->